maciej-wrzesinski/Javascript-BZIP2/README.md

 https://maciej-wrzesinski.github.io/Javascript-BZIP2/

 # Technologies
-HTML5, CSS3, javascript, jQuery, Bootstrap 4
+HTML5, CSS3, javascript, jQuery, Bootstrap 4, LESS

 # Description
 This is a javascript implementation of BZIP2 algorithm that is based on following steps: The input text should be transformed by Burrows–Wheeler transform, Move To Front algorithm and Huffman algorithm in order.
 All of this is covered by pretty nice user interface.